 You must register with the SIRS.
 Your profile will be assessed based on economic and human capital factors.

-The economic factors relate to the skill level of the occupation, the validity of the job offer and the wages offered.
-The human capital factors relate to the work experience, language proficiency and education level.
+The economic factors include the skill level of the occupation, the validity of the job offer, and the wages offered.
+The human capital factors include your work experience, language proficiency, and education level.

-If you score among the highest, then you will be invited to apply for this category.
-If your application for provincial nomination is approved, then you can apply for permanent residency to the IRCC within 6 months.
+If you score among the highest, you will be invited to apply for this category.
+If your application for provincial nomination is approved, you can then apply for permanent residency to the IRCC within 6 months.